-- IGT Shrinkage is set as 0 under the UNC, which is contrary to the 19 GWh of IGT Shrinkage that Shippers need to pay as UIG due to Shrinkage model error. - 2) Numerous studies show that Shrinkage volumes are understated.2 For example, Imperial College London's study using direct air measurement shows that the leakage element of the SLM is currently misreported by 30-35% understated.3 - 4)3) For Formula Year 2023/24 the Allocation of Unidentified Gas Statement (AUGS) has allocated UIG 8,497 GWh of the forecasted 11,713 GWhs of UIG to known contributors.
-It is arguable that some or all of the 3,216 GWh of unaccounted-for gas is attributable to under-reported Shrinkage levels.
-For comparison, 3,216 GWhs is over double the volume of Shrinkage that is currently self-reported by GDNs.
+- 1) Numerous studies show that Shrinkage volumes are understated.2 For example, Imperial College London's study using direct air measurement shows that the leakage element of the SLM is misreported by 30-35%.3 - 2) 4For Formula Year 2023/24 the Allocation of Unidentified Gas Statement (AUGS) has allocated UIG 8,497 GWh of the forecasted 11,713 GWh of UIG to known contributors.
+It is arguable that some or all the 3,216 GWh of unaccounted-for gas is attributable to under-reported Shrinkage levels.5 For comparison, 2,278 GWh of Shrinkage is currently self-reported by GDNs. - 3) IGT Shrinkage is set as 0 under the UNC, which is contrary to the 19 GWh of IGT Shrinkage that Shippers need to pay as UIG due to Shrinkage model error.